licaslu/mdbrotPlotSplit/README.md

 # mdbrotPlotSplit
-Mandelbrot Set Plotter with a sectional splitter
+Mandelbrot Set Plotter with a sectional splitter for distributed computing

 I made this in Class Pls don't judge.